Where to go on holiday in July

 July is a great time to visit America

 Rent a car, hit the road and it won’t take you long to get under the skin of America.
 This is truly the world’s most diverse holiday destination, and home to extraordinary and friendly people.
-New England is a great place to start: the distances are short and there’s a lot to see and do
+New England is a great place to start: the distances are short and there’s a huge amount to see and do, from historical Boston to the wild shores of Maine.

 If you want Big Country, try this Best of the Northwest self-drive tour out of Seattle or head to Colorado which has some great fly-drive options including this Goldmine Towns and Old Time Trains route.
 Alternatively, point your car towards Wyoming and South Dakota, where you’ll find Yellowstone National Park, Mount Rushmore, Fort Laramie, Cheyenne and Fort Collins en route.